Current Heart and Vascular Research Interests

 Data Collection & Analysis

-The UPMC Heart and Vascular Institute’s cardiology, cardiothoracic surgery, and vascular surgery researchers rely on high-quality data collection, analysis, and preparation from our Clinical Biostatistics Core (HVI-CBC).
+The UPMC Heart and Vascular Institute’s researchers rely on high-quality data collection, analysis, and preparation from our Clinical Biostatistics Core (HVI-CBC).

-The HVI-CBC employs two full-time biostatisticians who collect, analyze, and prepare data, advise on the development of study questions, and prepare abstracts, presentations, and manuscripts for research activities.
-Our biostatisticians use proven statistical and mathematical methods to help HVI doctors and scientists conduct better research in a timely manner.
+The HVI-CBC employs two full-time biostatisticians and a research data manager who collect, analyze, and prepare data, advise on the development of study questions, and prepare abstracts, presentations, and manuscripts for research activities.
+Our team uses proven statistical and mathematical methods to help HVI doctors and scientists conduct better research in a timely manner.